-And what makes V.H.
-Avocado so honorable, you might ask?
+Why so honorable, you might ask?
 Isn’t he a little, well, too fatty to be good for our health?
-How wrong you are.
-The fats in avocado are of the good variety.
+Well, no. The fats in avocado are of the good variety.
 Its main kind (oleic acid) protects heart health.
 It’s also a good source of omega-3 fatty acids.
 These most desirable inflammation fighters are hard to come by, but they are plentiful in avocados and walnuts.
 They nourish the brain, too.
 Be sure to include these foods in your balanced diet.

 And surprise!
 Avocados are a source of complete protein.
 You get all 18 amino acids in avocado, a fact vegetarians pay attention to.
 That’s because most plants only contain some of the essential amino acids muscles need.
 So vegetarians usually have to mix and match to make sure they get all of them.